 Florida Lawyer Representing Parties Harmed by Fatal Car Accidents

 Hundreds of collisions occur each day in Florida, and while many people are fortunate enough to walk away unscathed or only suffer minimal injuries, others sustain devastating harm that is ultimately deadly.
 Losing a loved one can be difficult under any circumstances, but when a death is caused by reckless driving, it can lead to overwhelming grief and frustration.
-If you lost a loved one in a fatal car accident, you have the right to pursue damages from responsible party that caused the collision, and you should speak to an attorney as soon as possible.
+If you lost a loved one in a fatal car accident, you have the right to pursue damages from the responsible party that caused the collision, and you should speak to a Pensacola personal injury attorney as soon as possible.
 At Cardoso Law, PLLC, our capable Florida attorneys are mindful of the devastation the sudden death of a family member can cause, and if we represent you, we will fight to help you seek the justice you deserve.
 We have an office in Pensacola, and we frequently represent people in car accident cases in cities throughout Florida.

 Common Causes of Fatal Car Accidents

 While fatalities can occur in a variety of collisions, some types of accidents are more likely to be deadly than others.
 For example, accidents that occur at a high rate of speed often create such a substantial amount of force that the impact causes fatal harm.
 Similarly, rollover crashes and T-bone accidents often result in lethal crush injuries.
 Accidents caused by motorists who cannot control their vehicles because they are under the influence of alcohol or drugs frequently result in deaths as well.
 Negligently designed or maintained roads and defective vehicles or vehicle parts can also lead to fatal collisions.

 Proving Liability for a Fatal Car Accident